home / mcp / pje mcp server

 PJE_APP_NAME=pje-tjce-1g

-# Digital Certificate (choose one option)
+# Certificate options (choose one)

-# Option 1: PFX File
+# Option 1: PFX file

 PJE_CERTIFICATE_PFX_PATH=C:\certificado.pfx